chloeandisabel/facts/README.md

 ### Rules

-Rules define a pattern using a block of PQL code, and then accept a block of ruby code to run for each successful match.
+Rules describe a pattern using a block of PQL code, and then accept a block of ruby code to run for each successful match.
 The block is run in a context with methods defined for each of the pattern's named matches.
-Methods can also be defined for the rule, and will run in same context as the action.
+Methods can also be defined, and will run in same context as the action.

 The action block is passed one argument, 'e', an `Entry` instance.
-The entry has methods defined to write each fact type in the ontology.
+The entry has methods available to write each type of fact in the ontology.

 Facts written by the rule will store their *cause*, a list of all the ids of the facts making up the current match.
 Facts written by the rule also include a number of default attributes enumerated as the rule's *header*.
-The rule will pass the value for each of these attributes from the most recent fact in the stream to the entry, which will include them in every new fact that it creates.
+The rule will pass the value for each of these attributes from the most recent fact from the subject set to the entry, which will include them in every new fact that it creates.

 ```ruby